xiaoxiao921/KCD2ModLoader/README.md

 #### XML

-- ~XML parsing function from the game is hooked and modified on the fly, you can then hook up a xml <-> lua table library ([like this one](https://github.com/manoelcampos/xml2lua)) for very easy modifications for merging and so on.~

-- Currently disabled due to crashes related to the Lua VM being used across multiple threads, will try to re-enable it in the future.
+- ~XML parsing function from the game is hooked and modified on the fly, you can then hook up a xml <-> lua table library ([like this one](https://github.com/manoelcampos/xml2lua)) for very easy modifications for merging and so on.~ (Currently disabled due to crashes related to the Lua VM being used across multiple threads, will try to re-enable it in the future.)

+- XML Merging System:

+- For files like InventoryPreset which are not supported fully by the game PTF System yet.

+- For `levels` xmls, right now only `objects_mission0` files are supported.

 #### CryEngine Pak Files